What is Ripple Effect?

 Ripple Effect Theatre group develops productions based on issues impacting people’s lives.
 For example, last winter they did a re-working of the Victorian story ‘The Little Match Girl’ as ‘One Last Hit’ to highlight female homelessness.

 Above all, Ripple is about getting together with great people, sharing ideas and discovering new possibilities.
-Please get in touch if you would like to participate or to find out more about the project by contacting Jola on 01392 284280 or complete and return the referral form here.
+Please get in touch if you would like to participate or to find out more about the project by emailing email@example.com or call our main office on 01392 205800

 Ripple Effect is a project of Exeter Community Initiatives, a local charity that helps people facing isolation and disadvantage.
 Find out more about Exeter Community Initiatives here.